Gelatekussy/GelatekReanimate/README.md

 - Can I use this reanimate?
 	- Answer: Yes, The Credits are coded in so you don't have to credit by yourself!

-- Can I use the jitterless/delayless method?
+- Can I use the delayless method?
 	- Answer: Sure but credit MyWorld (He told me how is it made) and Me (I coded it)

 - Will there be align reanima-